 Many public companies are developing new technologies to bring these resources to the public.

 One of the main ways in Canada is hydroelectricity due to the ease of access to water.
-Solar panels and wind turbines are also common worldwide.
-Wind is omnipresent around us and is a cheap and efficient way to produce and store electricity.
+However, solar panels and wind turbines are also common worldwide.
+The wind is omnipresent around us and is a cheap and efficient way to produce and store electricity.

 Finally, there isn’t a shortage of sun around us.
-Many countries and companies are harvesting its power.
-Now, let’s take a look at a few companies investing and innovating with electricity.
+Many countries and companies are harvesting their power.
+Let’s look at a few companies investing and innovating with electricity.

 It’s no secret that electric car sales are growing very quickly.

-However, it’s rare to find an electric car producer that is profitable.
+However, it’s rare to find a profitable electric car producer.
 Some don’t even have any revenue yet.

-Tesla (NASDAQ: TSLA): Tesla has been profitable for a few quarters now thanks to its first-mover advantage.
+Tesla (NASDAQ: TSLA): Tesla has been profitable for a few quarters now, thanks to its first-mover advantage.
 Revenue and sales are also experiencing strong growth.
 We can easily compare Tesla to Apple.
 Many want to have one because of bragging rights and prestige.
-It might not be the best, but it’s helpful to show off.
+It might not be the best, but showing off is helpful.

-Lucid Group (NASDAQ: LCID): Lucid finally began producing and delivering Lucid Air, its luxury electric sedan.
-In Q4 of 2021, Lucid delivered 125 cars only.
+Lucid Group (NASDAQ: LCID): Lucid finally began producing and delivering Lucid Air, it’s luxury electric sedan.
+In Q4 of 2021, Lucid delivered only 125 cars.
 Revenue was only $26.4M.
 That’s less than 1% of Tesla’s numbers.
-They are ramping up production and future models are due in the next years.
-A sports car and a SUV are in the works.
-It’s way too early to say if they will be competitive or profitable.
+They are ramping production, and future models will be due in the next few years.
+A sports car and an SUV are in the works.
+It’s too early to say if they will be competitive or profitable.

-Rivian Automotive (NASDAQ: RIVN): Before anything, here is a fun fact.
+Rivian Automotive (NASDAQ: RIVN): Here is a fun fact before anything.
 Amazon has an 18% stake in Rivian.
 Why?
 Rivian is producing electric pickups and intends to deliver Amazon’s next set of delivery vehicles.
 Rivian has produced and delivered a few thousand vehicles.
-That’s already better than Lucid, but far from Tesla.
+That’s already better than Lucid but far from Tesla.
 A Rivian SUV is also due later this year.

 Renewable Energy Stocks with Battery Producers